rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2020/may.md

 ## May 6

-We have relased a fix for the [quick walkthrough](/quick-walkthrough/) that was broken due to a change in upstream.
+We have relased a fix for the [quick walkthrough](/2_getting-started/23_turtlesim_on_cloud/) that was broken due to a change in upstream.
 Following the steps in the walkthrough should help with getting it up and running.
-If you want to understand more about the workaround, please refer to this [page](/build-solutions/quirks/rosbridge-compatibility).

 ## May 13
 Welcome to the May 13, 2020 release of the rapyuta.io platform.
 There